 To help you know when it’s time to say goodbye, we have prepared a detailed when to put your dog down checklist to help anyone handle this difficult situation by knowing when you should put down a dog by recognizing key dog end-of-life signs.

 Whether you are looking for signs to put your dog to sleep or signs to put your dog down, know there are reasons to put your dog down and that doing so when your dog’s good quality of life diminishes is the most humane thing you can do.
 There’s no magic number to determine when to put your dog down due to old age or other severe health conditions.

-How do know for sure?
-Use these 13 questions to help determine the quality of your dog’s life and determine whether it’s time for you to euthanize your dog.
+But knowing when to say goodbye to your dog can be difficult, and, ultimately, you are the only person who can decide to euthanize your dog.
+Use these 13 questions on our when to put your dog down checklist to help determine the quality of your dog’s life and decide whether or not it’s time for you to euthanize your dog.

 1. Has your dog’s behavior changed recently?